SSHFC/docs/docs/admin.md

 ![Admin Dashboard](img/admin-user.png){ align=center }

 A click of the “User” menu item displays a site configuration page as shown.
-This pages allows you to add users, create roles and permissions for each user and display a users list..
+This page allows you to add users, create roles and permissions for each user and display a users list..

 ![Admin Dashboard](img/admin-user-menu.png){ align=center }